Behginer X32 VS Midas M32: Which one is better?

 Our pick: Toss up

 The preamps in the M32 are nicer and known for having an appealing warmth and more natural sound.
-It also has more faders and a little more flexibility than the X32.
+You might be able to make the argument that it's a little more flexible than the X32.
 That said, the X32 knocks a lot off the price when compared to the M32.
 Both are great value options if you want a highly functional 40-channel mixer at a manageable price.

 The preamps in the Midas M32 are nicer and some would say they sound a bit better than the X32.
 They have a lot of warmth, and a very natural sound that the X32 doesn't quite match.